SectorLabs/django-localized-fields/README.rst

 **Required/Optional**

-Constraints is enforced on a database level.
+Constraints are enforced on a database level.

 * Optional filling